Ethiopian Airline crash: Black box found after deadly plane crash

 Although it wasn't yet known what caused the crash of the new plane in clear weather outside Addis Ababa on Sunday, the airline decided to ground its remaining four 737 Max 8s until further notice, spokesman Asrat Begashaw said.
 Ethiopian Airlines had been using five of the planes and awaiting delivery of 25 more.

 Some other airlines around the world were deciding to do the same.
-China's civilian aviation authority ordered all Chinese airlines to temporarily ground their Max 8s, and Caribbean carrier Cayman Airways said it was temporarily grounding the two it operates.
+Aviation authorities in China and Indonesia along with Caribbean carrier Cayman Airways temporarily grounded their Max 8s.

+Pope Francis has sent his condolences to the families of the victims of the plane crash in Ethiopia.

+Cardinal Pietro Parolin, the Vatican's secretary of state, said in a statement Monday that the pope was sad to learn about the crash and "offers prayers for the deceased from various countries and commends their souls to the mercy of Almighty God."

 Red Cross workers slowly picked through the widely scattered debris near the blackened crash crater, looking for the remains of 157 lives.
 A shredded book.
 A battered passport.
 Business cards in multiple languages.
 Heavy machinery dug for larger pieces of the plane.